GLOBAL MARKETS-Rolling world stock sell-off runs to $4 trillion

 The 10-year U.S. Treasuries yield rose to as high as 2.885 percent on Monday, its highest in four years.

-But the massive fall in share prices prompted an about-turn, which sent it back to as low as 2.662 percent.
-German Bunds, Europe’s benchmark, saw yields fall 6 basis points, their biggest drop in over two months.
+But a massive fall in share prices prompted an about-turn, which sent it as far back as 2.662 percent.
+German Bunds, Europe’s equivalent benchmark, then fell 6 basis points in morning trading, their biggest drop in over two months.

-The CBOE Volatility index, the closely followed measure of expected near-term U.S. stock market volatility, jumped over 30 points to 50, its highest level since August 2015.
+The CBOE Volatility index, the closely followed measure of expected near-term U.S. stock market volatility, jumped 20 points to 37, its highest level since August 2015.

 That left some popular exchange-traded products that investors use to benefit from calm market conditions facing potential liquidation.

-Keen to avoid further risk, investors were closing their positions in other assets, including FX markets, where a popular trade has been to sell the dollar against the euro and other currencies seen as benefiting from higher future interest rates.
+Keen to avoid further risk, investors were closing their positions in other assets, including the currency market, where a popular trade has been to sell the dollar against the euro and other currencies seen as benefiting from higher future interest rates.

-The euro had been clawing back ground but was suddenly swiped back to $1.2353 as U.S. traders began to buy up the dollar.

-That left the euro not far from last week’s low of $1.2335, a break of which could usher in a further correction after its rally to a three-year high of $1.2538 by late last month.
+The euro clawed up to $1.2435 on Tuesday, having dropped on Monday.

-Oil prices continued to droop too, with international benchmark Brent hitting a one-month low, before levelling off at $66.90 per barrel, down 1 percent on the day.
+Oil prices continued to droop, with international benchmark Brent hitting a one-month low before levelling off at $67.21 per barrel, down 0.4 percent on the day.

 “I think this is a healthy, albeit rather vicious correction (in equity markets) and we may see more over the next week, but on the whole I really wouldn’t panic,” said broker Marex Spectron’s head of precious metals, David Govett.